Photo from Unsplash

 Morning

-Trembling sinner, away with your tools, and fall upon your knees in humble supplication; and accept the Lord Jesus to be the altar of your atonement, and rest in Him alone.
-Many professors may take warning from this morning’s text as to the doctrines which they believe.
-There is among Christians far too much inclination to square and reconcile the truths of revelation; this is a form of irreverence and unbelief, let us strive against it, and receive truth as we find it; rejoicing that the doctrines of the Word are unhewn stones, and so are all the more fit to build an altar for the Lord.
+Trembling sinner, put down your tools.
+Fall to your knees in humble prayer, and accept the Lord Jesus as the only altar of your atonement.
+Rest in Him alone.
+Professing Christians should also take a lesson from this truth about the doctrines they believe.
+Too often, we try to reconcile and smooth out the truths of revelation to make them more palatable, but this is a form of unbelief and disrespect.
+Let us fight against it and embrace the truth as it is.
+Let us rejoice that the doctrines of God’s Word are unhewn stones, perfectly suited to build an altar for the Lord.

 Evening

-Let us learn from Mary Magdalene, how to obtain fellowship with the Lord Jesus.
-Notice how she sought.
+Let us learn from Mary Magdalene how to draw near to the Lord Jesus in fellowship.
+Consider how she sought Him.

-She sought the Savior very early in the morning.
-If you can wait for Christ, and be patient in the hope of having fellowship with Him at some distant season—you will never have fellowship at all; for the heart that is fitted for communion is a hungering and a thirsting heart.
+She sought the Savior early in the morning.
+If you can wait for Christ and be content to have fellowship with Him at some distant time, you will never have true communion with Him.
+A heart that longs for fellowship with Christ is one that hungers and thirsts for it now.

-Lastly, she sought the Savior only.
-What cared she for angels, she turned herself back from them; her search was only for her Lord.
-If Christ be your one and only love—if your heart has cast out all rivals—you will not long lack the comfort of His presence.
+Finally, she sought the Savior alone.
+She had no interest in angels—she turned away from them to continue searching for her Lord.
+If Christ is your only love, and your heart has cast out all rivals, you will not be long without the comfort of His presence.

-Mary Magdalene sought thus—because she loved much.
-Let us arouse ourselves to the same intensity of affection; let our heart, like Mary’s, be full of Christ and our love, like hers, will be satisfied with nothing short of Himself!
+Mary Magdalene sought Jesus like this because she loved Him deeply.
+Let us stir up the same kind of love in ourselves.
+Let our hearts, like Mary’s, be filled with love for Christ, and our love, like hers, will be satisfied with nothing less than Christ Himself.
 O Lord, reveal Yourself to us this evening!

 Morning and Evening - July 14